-- 2-propanol - Hydrochloric acid for the preparation of an 8 M HCl solution - Calcium chloride dihydrate - Glass beads (0.25 0.5 mm) - Reflux condenser, heating element, round bottom flask, magnetic stirrer - Homogenize semi-solid and pasty samples sufficiently; crush them completely and sieve quantitatively (mesh size ≤ 0.2 mm). - The cholesterol is extracted from the sample matrix by alkaline hydrolysis: boiling under reflux with methanolic potassium hydroxide solution and 2-propanol (see additional reagents). - For this purpose, a 1 M methanolic potassium hydroxide solution must be freshly prepared daily, as commercially available methanolic potassium hydroxide solutions usually contain stabilizers that can inhibit the cholesterol oxidase.
+- Homogenize semi-solid and pasty samples sufficiently; crush them completely and sieve quantitatively (mesh size ≤ 0.2 mm). - The cholesterol is extracted from the sample matrix by alkaline hydrolysis: boiling under reflux with methanolic potassium hydroxide solution and 2-propanol (see 3.1 Additional supplies, reagents and apparatus). - For this purpose, a 1 M methanolic potassium hydroxide solution must be freshly prepared daily, as commercially available methanolic potassium hydroxide solutions usually contain stabilizers that can inhibit the cholesterol oxidase.
 For this purpose, an aqueous 10 M KOH is diluted with 9 times the volume of methanol (p.a.). - Fatty acids can be removed by acidifying the sample in the cold. - The sample preparation for manual and automated testing is identical.

-3.2.
-Determination of cholesterol in whole egg powder
+3.3.
+Determination of cholesterol in whole egg powder, egg yolk, mayonnaise and egg nog

+- Weigh 1 ± 0.05 g glass beads in a 50 mL round bottom flask

+- Add 0.25 g ± 0.01 g sample.

+- Add 20 mL 1 M methanolic KOH and 10 mL 2-propanol.

+- Heat the mixture to boiling point and then heat for 30 minutes while stirring on the reflux condenser.

+- Transfer the supernatant solution to a 50 mL volumetric flask and allow to cool to below 80 °C (boiling temperature of 2-propanol).

+- Add in the following order:

+- (1) 6 mL 2-propanol

-- Weigh 1 ± 0.05 g glass beads and 0.25 g ± 0.01 g sample into a 50 mL round bottom flask. - Add 20 mL 1 M methanolic KOH and 10 mL 2-propanol. - Heat to boiling for 30 min with stirring at the reflux condenser. - Transfer the supernatant solution to a 50 mL volumetric flask and allow to cool to below 80 °C (boiling temperature of 2-propanol). - Add in the following order: 5 6 mL 2-propanol, 2 mL 8 M HCl and 1 g calcium chloride dihydrate (complete cooling can take place after this addition). - Fill the volumetric flask with 2-propanol up to the mark when the sample has reached 20 °C or the calibration temperature of the volumetric flask. - Mix and allow to cool for 20 min at 2 8 °C (e.g. on ice). - Filter the solution through a pleated filter and use the clear solution in the test.
-If the sample stands for longer, further precipitation of the fatty acids may occur.
+- (2) 2 mL 8 M HCl

+- (3) 1 g calcium chloride dihydrate

+Complete cooling can take place after this addition.

+- Fill the volumetric flask with 2-propanol up to the mark when the sample has reached 20 °C or the calibration temperature of the volumetric flask. - Mix and allow to cool for 20 min at 2 8 °C (e.g. on ice). - Filter the solution through a pleated filter and use the clear solution in the test. - If the sample stands for longer, further precipitation of the fatty acids may occur.
 The sample may then have to be filtered again.
 Alternatively, use a syringe filter.